d2l-ai/d2l-en/chapter_introduction/index.md

 for which higher is better, and turn it into a new function that is qualitatively identical but for which lower is better by flipping the sign.
-Because lower is better, these functions are sometimes called *loss functions*.
+Because we choose lower to be better, these functions are sometimes called *loss functions*.

 When trying to predict numerical values,